ilg-physics-ucsb/physics6-manual/6AL/lab2.md

 Write a brief conclusion summarizing the important points of this lab.
 :::

-:::Note
+:::Summary
 Make sure to include all tables, plots, pictures, drawings, screenshots or anything else asked of you in the exercises in your report, as well as answers to all the questions.

-All responses and answers should contain the correct number of sig figs and should include units when needed.
+**All responses and answers should contain the correct number of sig figs and should include units when needed.**
 :::